 There are many recipes available online to make bhindi, but the recipe that goes with this menu is the stuffed Rajasthani bhindi.

-Unfortunatealy, we have not bee able to pulish this recipe yet.
+Unfortunately, we have not bee able to publish this recipe yet.
 When looking online, search for Rajasthani Stuffed Bhindi Recipe.

 Batis can be made plain as well as stuffed, known as masala bati.
 EYP bati recipe has been enhanced by adding different flours to the bati dough, which in turn give a better texture, taste and flavor to these batis.

 Bajra (Pearl Millet) Kichdi is itself a wholesome meal in winter season when combined with Rajasthani mango kadhi.
 Due its soft texture, this makes a perfect kids friendly item in dal bati churma menu.
 Hence this provides a light option for kids and grown-up who are not able devour other foods due to being on restricted diet.
 Perfect for those watching their diets carefully.
 EYP recipe for Bajra khichdi is enhanced by adding different vegetables to the recipe.